Chonghuan Wang 「王崇焕」

 Preliminary version accepted by NeurIPS, 2023

-Full version SSRN Pre-print
+Full version Under Review

 One of the primary objectives of classical experiments is to estimate the average treatment effect (ATE) to inform future decision-making.
 However, in healthcare and many other settings, treatment effects may be non-stationary, meaning that they can change over time, rendering the traditional experimental design inadequate and the classical static ATE uninformative.
 In this work, we address the problem of non-stationary experimental design under structured trends by considering two objectives: estimating the dynamic treatment effect and minimizing welfare loss within the experiment.